cdcihub/oda-runners/communicating-workflows.md

 Note that all details needed to actually compute a given workflow (e.g. types, cwl, container name, etc) are hidden, and cab be extracted using the URI.
 The scheme instead represents purely the relation between the analysis processes.

+> **What?
+Another workflow definition langauge??**
+> We really do not want to invent another language.
+But we prefer to follow the phylosophy which allows a diversity of languages and communcation formats, as long as as their conversion to known standards is defined.
+In fact, we see the value of this description expressed through possibility of translating it to well-estalibshed languages.
+> Hence we prefer to consider our workflow description a kind of a **pseudo-code**.

+See also: